sriramab/gamamanual/References/GAMLReferences/Statements.md

   * `crs` (any type): the name of the projection, e.g. crs:"EPSG:4326" or its EPSG id, e.g. crs:4326.
 Here a list of the CRS codes (and EPSG id): http://spatialreference.org
   * `header` (boolean): an expression that evaluates to a boolean, specifying whether the save will write a header if the file does not exist
   * `rewrite` (boolean): an expression that evaluates to a boolean, specifying whether the save will ecrase the file or append data at the end of it
-  * `type` (an identifier): an expression that evaluates to an string, the type of the output file (it can be only "shp", "text" or "csv")
+  * `type` (an identifier), takes values in: {shp, text, csv, asc}: an expression that evaluates to an string, the type of the output file (it can be only "shp", "asc", "text" or "csv")
   * `with` (map):

 #### Definition